 The coordinates of an atom contribute to the chunk’s dipole in “unwrapped” form, by using the image flags associated with each atom.
 See the dump custom command for a discussion of “unwrapped” coordinates.
 See the Atoms section of the read_data command for a discussion of image flags and how they are set for each atom.
 You can reset the image flags (e.g. to 0) before invoking this compute by using the set image command.

 The simplest way to output the results of the compute com/chunk calculation to a file is to use the fix ave/time command, for example:

 compute cc1 all chunk/atom molecule compute myChunk all dipole/chunk cc1 fix 1 all ave/time 100 1 100 c_myChunk[*] file tmp.out mode vector

 This compute calculates a global array where the number of rows = the number of chunks Nchunk as calculated by the specified compute chunk/atom command.
 The number of columns = 4 for the x,y,z dipole vector components and the total dipole of each chunk.
 These values can be accessed by any command that uses global array values from a compute as input.
-See Section 6.15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.